-Welcome course directors, and thank you for the time you spend leading our educational efforts at the University of Mississippi School Of Medicine.

-The Course Director's Guide is published each year by the Office of Medical Education to provide you with the information necessary to plan, implement, and assess your course and to ensure that the institution remains in compliance with our accrediting bodies, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and the Liaison Committee on Medical Education (LCME).
+Thank you for leading our educational efforts at the University of Mississippi School of Medicine.
+The Course Director's Guide is published annually to provide you with the information necessary to plan, implement, and assess your course and to ensure that the institution remains in compliance with our accrediting bodies, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and the Liaison Committee on Medical Education (LCME).

 In this guide, you will find information on the process of establishing, evaluating, and changing your course, as well as information on how your work fits into the overall School of Medicine curriculum.
-We have provided you with a variety of links to various resources that can assist you in your work.

 We hope that you will find this guide helpful.
 If you require any additional information or have a suggestion for further improvements to this guide, please contact Dr. David Norris or Dr. Loretta Jackson.